-The paper is organized as follows.
-In Section~\ref{sec:model}, we present the diquark spectator model adopted for our study, and use this to calculate the inelastic lepton-proton cross section at LO.
-We then show how the cross section can be decomposed in a gauge invariant way into DIS, proton resonance, and interference contributions, and study in detail the proton's $F_T$ and $F_L$ transverse and longitudinal structure functions as well as their scaling properties with respect to the photon virtuality $Q^2$.
+The theoretical results outlined above are compelling, but call for a benchmark validation.
+To this end, in Section~\ref{sec:model} we present the diquark spectator model adopted for our validation study, and use this to analytically calculate the inelastic lepton-proton cross section at LO.
+We then show how the cross section can be decomposed in a gauge invariant way into DIS, proton resonance, and interference contributions, and study in detail the proton's $F_T$ and $F_L$ transverse and longitudinal structure functions, as well as their scaling properties with respect to the photon virtuality $Q^2$.
 The low-$x_B$ behavior of the model also turns out to be interesting, even if the model is not designed to provide one with a realistic description of experimental measurements in that regime.
 Indeed, our explicit calculation will highlight a quite different $Q^2$ scaling of the DIS component of $F_L$ compared to simple dimensional arguments and to what happens for $F_T$.
-As we will explain, this is however a general consequence of gauge invariance rather than a model artifact, which may also explain the need for phenomenological $O(1/Q^2)$ corrections in order for CF calculation of $F_L$ to agree with recent HERA data at small values of the Bjorken invariant $x_B$ \cite{Abt:2016vjh}.
+As we will explain, this is however a general consequence of gauge invariance rather than a model artifact.
+It may also explain the need for phenomenological $O(1/Q^2)$ corrections in order for CF calculation of $F_L$ to agree with recent HERA data at small values of the Bjorken invariant $x_B$ \cite{Abt:2016vjh}.